alexrutz/Engine-cycle/README.md

-//# engine-cycle
+# engine-cycle
-//This is a student project to calculate the thermodynamic cycle of a an aircraft engine.
+This is a student project to calculate the thermodynamic cycle of a an aircraft engine.
 Additionally, preliminary designs for compressor/turbine blades can be obtained.
-Work in Progress.
+Work in Progress.\

-//
-//All you need to get this project running is Python, PyQt5, SciPy and matplotlib.
+All you need to get this project running is Python, PyQt5, SciPy and matplotlib.
 First, download and install Python from https://www.python.org/downloads/.
 Open a terminal and open the directory where the engine-cycle source code lies.
 Type:
 ```
 pip install -r requirements.txt
 ```
-//This will install all the aforementioned packages and depencies in one go.
+This will install all the aforementioned packages and depencies in one go.
-//If you want to manually install the packages, you can just install the three packages mentioned above with
+If you want to manually install the packages, you can just install the three packages mentioned above with
 ```
 pip install -package name-
 ```